-The Best Adjustable Bed 2021Updated on February 26, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Adjustable Bed 2021Updated on March 3, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Adjustable base beds can be an exciting upgrade to your sleep experience.
 Adjustable bases allow elevation of the head and foot of the bed to optimize comfort by giving you virtually limitless combinations of sleep positions.